Collatz conjecture: As a tag system

 In this system, the positive integer n is represented by a string of n copies of a, and iteration of the tag operation halts on any word of length less than 2.
 (Adapted from De Mol.)

 The Collatz conjecture equivalently states that this tag system, with an arbitrary finite string of a as the initial word, eventually halts (see Tag system for a worked example).

 Extensions to larger domains

 Iterating on all integers

 An extension to the Collatz conjecture is to include all integers, not just positive integers.
 Leaving aside the cycle 0 → 0 which cannot be entered from outside, there are a total of four known cycles, which all nonzero integers seem to eventually fall into under iteration of f.
 These cycles are listed here, starting with the well-known cycle for positive n:

 Odd values are listed in large bold.
 Each cycle is listed with its member of least absolute value (which is always odd) first.

 The generalized Collatz conjecture is the assertion that every integer, under iteration by f, eventually falls into one of the four cycles above or the cycle 0 → 0.
-(The 0 → 0 cycle is only included for the sake of completeness.)